Obama warns it soon may be too late to save the economy.

 And it will give you the inspiration to continue to go out and do this.

-For those of you that have kids and grandkids, and I've got nieces and nephews, you care about the future.
+For those of you that have kids and grandkids, now I've got nieces and nephews.

 This is what it's all about.

-Now we're heading to a disaster here.
+Now, we're heading to a disaster here.

-And depending on how deep this disaster is penetrates our country, it could take a generation to turn this stuff around.
+And depending on how deep this disaster penetrates our country, it could take a generation to turn this stuff around.

-If they get national health care, folks, that's that's that's a biggie.
+If they get national health care, folks, that's a big, they're going to get Supreme Court nomination.

 This told you before the election, this stuff matters.